Tiny Neural Networks for Multi-Object Tracking in a Modular Kalman Framework: Tracking with ML -based Prediction and Association Networks

 \paragraph{Data preprocessing} In the formulation of \ac{SANT}, we conceptualized data association as a temporally structured challenge, adopting a sequence-to-vector paradigm.
-In general, $m$ incoming sensor objects need to be associated with $n$ tracks.
+In general, $m$ incoming sensor objects need to be associated to $n$ tracks.
 For \ac{SANT} we focus on the association of a singular sensor object ($m=1$), denoted as $Z_{(t,m=1)}$, to $n$ tracks, represented as $X_{(t,1:n)}$.
 These tracks were extracted from the KITTI dataset.
 We note, however, that genuine hand-labelled \ac{GT} data for this specific association problem is not available.
-We rather use the existing tracks to generate synthetical \ac{GT} data for the data association.
+We rather use the existing tracks to generate synthetic \ac{GT} data for the data association.
 The input to \ac{SANT} consists of a single sensor object and a set of tracks (see top part of Fig. \ref{pic::SantArch}).
 The output is a one-hot vector encoding the association of the incoming \ac{SO} to one of the tracks, or to none.
-To generate the synthetic \ac{GT}, we take a set of tracks, then randomly choose one of them and take the next state vector at the next timestamp of that single track as the incoming new \ac{SO}.
-The association result can be extracted from the corresponding track that it was taken out of.
-To simulate more realistic sensor data, artificial noise was introduced.
-This process was designed to reflect the inherent inaccuracies and uncertainties present in real-world sensor measurements.
-To achieve this, we add noise to the state vector of the incoming \ac{SO}s with a maximum of 3\%.
-As shown in Fig. {\ref{pic::SantArch}} the data format was created accordingly to enable index-based track assignment for \ac{SANT}.
-The actual number of tracks can vary between 0 and a maximum of $n=16$ objects, as is given by the KITTI dataset using our selected objects (cars and vans) {\cite{Geiger2012CVPR}}.
-The size of the input matrix therefore corresponds to $k \times (n + 1)$, where $k = 5$ is the number of state values for our work.
-The columns of the matrix contains the state vectors of the $n$ tracks and the state vector of the incoming sensor object.
-A deeper analysis of our data is presented in the \ac{MANTa} section.
+To generate the synthetic \ac{GT}, we take a set of tracks, then randomly chose one of them and take the next state vector at the next timestamp of that single track as the incoming new \ac{SO}.
+To simulate measurement uncertainty while preserving a controlled training setup, we distort the ground-truth sensor object states with additive noise.
+Specifically, we apply zero-mean, independent Gaussian noise to each state component of the incoming sensor objects.
+The noise magnitude is defined relative to the respective state value, with a maximum standard deviation of 3\% per dimension.
+This results in a scaled white Gaussian noise model that reflects typical relative inaccuracies observed in automotive perception systems, while avoiding unrealistic absolute perturbations for small state values.